When is the best time to visit Ningaloo Reef?

 Can you price match with any of the cheaper tours?

-If you are comparing Whale Shark swimming tours on Ningaloo Reef, you may find that our tours are more expensive than some others offered.
+If you are comparing Whale Shark swimming tours on Ningaloo Reef, you will find our tours are more expensive than others offered.
 We are the only company specialising in a more personalised tour experience.
 We offer a maximum of 10 places on our tours, the lowest of all operators.
-What is this important?
+Why is this important?
 Government guidelines specialise that a maximum of 10 people at a time can swim with Whale Sharks.
 Having a group of this size means that you get much more time in the water and don’t need to ‘sit out’ while we rotate groups on the tour.
 The intimate size of our tour groups also means that we can tailor the experience to each of our guests and you get a much higher degree of attention from us and rapport with your fellow guests.

 Are you better than other Ningaloo Reef Tour Operators?